adrybakov/wulfric/docs/source/user-guide/usage/cell.rst

 For the Orthorhombic lattice conventional and primitive cells are the same.

-Note that wulfric *interprets* the input cell as the standardized primitive one.
-It is the responsibility of the user to ensure that it is indeed the standardized primitive cell.
+Note that wulfric *interprets* the input cell as a primitive one.
+It is the responsibility of the user to ensure that it is indeed a primitive cell.

-To read more about the conventional cells see :ref:`user-guide_conventions_cell` and :ref:`user-guide_conventions_bravais-lattices`.
+To read more about the conventional cells see :ref:`user-guide_conventions_which-cell` and :ref:`user-guide_conventions_bravais-lattices`.